r4ch45/charterful/notebooks/markdown/3-what-affects-efficiency.md

 # Does Efficiency change seasonally?

 In time series analysis, "seasonally" is used generically to mean patterns in data with a certain period.
 For example we can have yearly seasonality (winter effects) with a period of 365 days, as well as monthly seasonality (month end) with a period of 30 days and weekly seasonality (weekend effects) with a period of 7 days.
 From first glance, there doesn't seem to be any seasonality in there.
-If we were looking to simply remove the seasonality, and not understand it, we would difference the data.
+If we were looking to simply remove the seasonality and not understand it fully, we would difference the data (look at the difference between today and yesterday).

 ```python